Don't play supplier data base liars poker! And let’s hope you never have to where your supplier data is concerned!

 Ask your solution provider what their process is to grow manage and maintain their supplier database for your benefit.

-If you’d like more information on the SafeSourceIt™ Supplier Database of over 427,000 cleansed global sources of supply, please contact a SafeSourcing customer services account manager.
+If you’d like more information on the SafeSourceIt™ Supplier Database of nearly 500,000 cleansed global sources of supply, please contact a SafeSourcing customer services account manager.

 We look forward to and appreciate your comments.